 **Credited means the money you have paid to us for your rent has now been added to your rent account

-Quite often housing benefit and Universal Credit is paid 4 weekly in arrears, this means that your account will accrue some arrears before a payment is made to clear the outstanding balance.
+Quite often Housing Benefit and Universal Credit are paid four weeks in arrears, this means that your account will accrue some arrears before a payment is made to clear the outstanding balance.

 By this, we mean it gets paid afterwards.
-So your rent will get deducted first, then Housing Benefit/Universal Credit will pay this off afterwards – usually with a delay of 2-4 weeks (depending on which council you’re with).
+So your rent will get deducted first, then Housing Benefit/Universal Credit will pay this off afterwards – usually with a delay of two to four weeks (depending on which council you’re with).

 If you paid in some money on or close to the date we sent your rent statement, then it may not have had time to show on your rent account.
 This date can be found in your rent statement letter.